 The root of the problem is beginningless grasping for self-established existence, which entails two aspects: appearance-making of self-established existence and grasping for it to correspond to reality.
 Both occur in every moment of cognition, other than when nonconceptually cognizing voidness.
 During those moments, the habits of the grasping are still present imputedly existent on our mental continuums, but not active in giving rise to the appearances and grasping.

 Only nonconceptual cognition of voidness has the power to bring about a true stopping of these constant habits.
-This it does by first causing the habits to stop giving rise to doctrinally-based grasping, then automatically-arising grasping, and then appearance-making.
+This it does by first causing the habits to stop giving rise to doctrinally-based grasping, then automatically arising grasping, and then appearance-making.
 Each of these three phases of true stoppings requires a zillion eons of positive force behind the true pathway minds that bring about their attainment.
 But this is not positive karmic force: not positive force that just contributes to more samsara.
 It needs to be a different type of positive force.

 To overpower the habits of grasping for self-established existence, the positive force and deep awareness (of the four noble truths and especially of voidness) need to be enlightenment-building.
 This means that our positive actions need to be preceded by unlabored refuge, unlabored renunciation and unlabored bodhichitta as their intention and followed by dedication of the positive force toward enlightenment.
 “Unlabored” means that we do not need to build up to these states of mind; we just automatically have them all the time, either consciously or unconsciously.
 Thus, automatically, sincerely, all the time, we want to be rid of suffering, attain liberation and enlightenment, based on knowing what they are, being convinced that they can be attained, that following the Dharma will bring about that attainment and that we ourselves can attain them.
 Build-ups of the two networks with this state of mind are the actual enlightenment-building networks.
 Thus, we do not need nonconceptual cognition of voidness in order to start building them up.
+We start to build them up with our attainment of a building-up pathway mind (path of accumulation).
+Before that, with labored bodhichitta, we build up just facsimiles of these two enlightenment-building networks.

 Although the mental factors of love and compassion also have no beginning and non-Buddhists as well can develop unlabored love and unlabored compassion; nevertheless, the exceptional resolve and bodhichitta have to be developed for the first time and non-Buddhists do not develop them.
 Non-Buddhists do not aim to attain enlightenment as indicated by the Buddha.
 Similarly, although the mental factor of discriminating awareness has no beginning and non-Buddhists as well can get it to function at its most accurate level, the discriminating awareness of voidness also needs to be developed for the first time.